KarmaPanda/project05/readme.md

 - [x] Fix paragraph sizes
 - [x] Fix z-page header/footer colored bar
 - [x] Update hover on z-page to not be red
-- [ ] Write out our reasons for choosing the CSS we did
+- [x] Write out our reasons for choosing the CSS we did
 - [ ] Fix mobile design (if time permits)
 - [x] Add back the logo on the pages, find a good one
 - [ ] Complete CSS architecture
 - [ ] Adjust margins and layout according to the rule of thirds
+- [x] Adjust pictures according to the rule of thirds